parsix/parsix/README.md

 The `Parse` we used in previous example is just a typealias over it.

 ### What is Parsed?
-Parsed is a sealed class, it models our parse result and can have only two shapes:
+Parsed is a sealed interface, it models our parse result and can only have two shapes:
  * `Ok(value)` models the success case
- * `ParseFailure` another sealed class, models the failure case
+ * `ParseFailure` another sealed interface, models the failure case

-If you are familiar with functional programming, this type is a specialised type of `Result` (also known as `Either`).
+If you are familiar with functional programming, this type is a specialised `Result` (also known as `Either`).

 ### A simple parse
 Given that each business domain is different from one another, Parsix offers only low level parsers and combinators that makes it easy to implement more complex ones.